This iced tea is refreshing and flavorful. I infuse it with ginger, mint, and orange flavors. But even plain and unsweetened, it's delightful!

 - If your tap water has a clean taste, it's fine to use it when making this recipe.
 But if your tap water tastes bad, it's best to use filtered or bottled water.

-- The baking soda helps keep the tea clear and counteract any bitterness.Â
+- The baking soda helps keep the tea clear and counteracts any bitterness.

 - I use kitchen scissors to cut the string off the tea bags.
 This way, I can fully immerse them in hot water without immersing their tags.

-- You can use any type of tea that you like.
+- You can use any type of tea you like.
 I use Earl Grey tea because I enjoy its robust flavor, but you can use plain black tea, green tea, white tea, or even herbal tea.

 - You can use different sweeteners, including sugar, honey, maple syrup, sugar-free granulated sweeteners, or stevia.
 You can also use brown sugar if you take care to dissolve it fully while the tea is still hot.

-- The nutrition info assumes that no sweetener was used.Â
+- The nutrition info assumes no sweetener was used.

 Nutrition per Serving